Posted on Leave a comment

 Are electrolytes safe if I take blood pressure medication?

-Often yes.
 Many people do fine with balanced, lower-sodium formulas.
-The biggest watch-outs are usually high sodium, high potassium, and using stronger formulas too casually.
+The main watch-outs are high sodium, high potassium, and using strong formulas too casually.

 What is the safest default if I’m unsure?

-A balanced, lower-sodium formula used intentionally is usually a safer starting point than a high-sodium performance blend.
+A balanced, lower-sodium electrolyte used intentionally is usually a better starting point than a high-sodium performance blend.